Redot-Engine/redot-docs/classes/class_editorsettings.rst

 :ref:`int<class_int>` **interface/editor/editor_screen** :ref:`🔗<class_EditorSettings_property_interface/editor/editor_screen>`

 The preferred monitor to display the editor.
-If **Auto**, the editor will remember the last screen it was displayed on across restarts.
+If **Auto**, the editor will remember the last screen it was displayed on across multiple sessions.

 .. rst-class:: classref-item-separator